SharkSnack/shiren-5/content/items/price-chart.md

 ---
 title: "Price Chart"
-metaTitle: "Price Chart - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Price Chart - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Item price chart for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Item price chart for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 # Categories